Tom e-journal

 But you can also do math as a frankly invented game, where axioms are not chosen because we think they are self-evident, nor are they to be deemed good or bad by virtue of how well they correspond to anything that exists.
 Me personally, I'm not bothered if a game is artificial; it doesn't make the exercise hollow.

 It's like playing chess.
 You explore and enjoy the richness of the system that follows from a set of rules.
 (If Hex were more well-known, I would have used it as an analogy instead.
 Hex is an interesting game despite having much simpler rules than Chess.)
-My current favorite sweetened drink:

 2 parts fresh squeezed lime juice